Queje/Queje/README.md

 <br />
 I'm also trying to stay fit by sailing and surfing. :surfer:
 <br />
-check out my resume (in french for now) https://Queje.github.io
+check out my resume (in french for now) https://Queje.github.io or https://resume.io/r/jIvNLKj57
 </details>
 <hr>
 <br />